101 Tips To Succeed At Online Dating

 However, in reflecting on this relationship, another warning sign or red flag was that my girlfriend had very few friends.
 I did not meet any of them while we dated.
 She was in her sixties and I heard very little about contact with people.
 When I asked her if she discussed any of her issues with any friends, she said that "she never shares these personal matters with others."
 My thought was what are friends for anyway?

-On the other hand, I have a large cadre of friends from various chapters of my life.
-She met perhaps twenty of my pals.
+Fortunately, , I have a large cadre of friends from various chapters of my life.
+Susan, not her real name, met many of my pals.

-I am not sharing the above anecdote to bad mouth this person.
-Rather, I am trying to educate other single people about the complex psychological and emotional behaviors and emotions which can impact a relationship.
-Therapists, like other humans, can get confused as to how to navigate interpersonal connections and love relationships.
+I am not sharing the above anecdote to demonize this person.
+Rather, I am trying to educate other single people about the complex psychological and emotional behaviors and feelings which can impact a relationship.
+Therapists, like other humans, can get confused, hurt,rustrated and angry as to how to navigate interpersonal connections and love relationships.

 If you are middle aged or older, it is likely that you and the people you will meet will "bring some baggage" to relationships.
 We can get set in our ways and act out because of old tapes, old traumas or bad experiences.